 Press the Bookmark key four times, or until you hear ‘remove bookmark’.
 Enter the number of the Bookmark you wish to remove.
 Press Confirm.

 To remove all the Bookmarks in a book, first press the Bookmark key four times or until you hear ‘remove bookmark’, then press the key 9 five times (enter number 99999).
 Then press Confirm.

+Bookmark alert

+While playing a book, you can have the Stream alert you when you pass over a previously set bookmark.
+If you created an audio bookmark, it will also automatically play the recorded message attached to the bookmark.
+Bookmark alerts are turned off by default.

+Bookmark alerts can be turned on or off.
+In the Configuration menu, navigate until reaching the “Navigation and playback” option, then navigate until reaching the “Bookmark alert” option, that is Off by default.
+Press the Pound key to turn it on.

 Configuration Menu – Key 7